Is Border Patrol work dangerous? Not compared to being a cop

 On the other hand, he noted, "when we do have resistance, you're vastly outnumbered."

 For an individual agent, that can certainly be true.
-But Josiah Heywood, a professor of anthropology at the University of Texas at El Paso who has studied the Border Patrol and its culture, believes the growing concern about the dangers of Border Patrol work may have more to do with political utility than reality.
+But Josiah Heyman, a professor of anthropology at the University of Texas at El Paso who has studied the Border Patrol and its culture, believes the growing concern about the dangers of Border Patrol work may have more to do with political utility than reality.

 "In a period when migration is going down, stirring up more fear can justify more agents," he said.
 "One of the ways to promote this thinking is by talking about how dangerous the border is ... and overstating the threat."

-Note: Correction: A previous version of this story misspelled Josiah Heyman's name.